 The Consumer Market Monitoring Survey allows ranking markets on the basis of the ‘Market Performance Indicator’ (MPI) — a composite index taking into account five key aspects of consumer experience:

-the ease of comparing goods or services on offer;
+1. Comparability: the ease/difficulty of comparing goods or services on offer;

-consumers’ trust in retailers/suppliers to comply with consumer protection rules;
+2. Trust: the extent to which consumers trust that retailers/suppliers comply with consumer protection rules;

-consumer satisfaction (the extent to which the market lives up to what consumers expect).
+3. Expectations: consumer satisfaction, the extent to which a market lives up to what consumers expect;

-The four components of the index are weighted equally and the maximum total score is 100.
+The five components of the index are weighted on the basis of their relative importance as stated by consumers and the maximum total score is 100.

 In addition, the Market Monitoring Survey also covers:

 6. Complaints: consumers' propensity to complain in particular to the seller/provider and/or a third party as a result of the problems experienced;

 7. Switching: switching of tariffs/ providers, together with an assessment of the ease of switching and reasons for not switching (only for relevant markets).